-Madeleine serves on the steering committee for the Florida Chamber’s Business Alliance for Early Learning, the state advisory board for the Florida Early Childhood Comprehensive Systems (ECCS) impact project, and the leadership table for Orange County’s “Becoming a K-Ready Community” initiative.
-She chairs the Florida Early Learning Consortium, whose members represent parents, small business owners and nonprofit child care operators, early childhood funders, and the early childhood workforce and focus on legislative advocacy.
+She serves on the Board of Trustees of the Florida Chamber Foundation, the state advisory board for the Florida Early Childhood Comprehensive Systems (ECCS) impact project, and participates in numerous local collaboratives focused on kindergarten readiness, child care, and children’s health care.
+Notably, she is a steering committee member and policy co-chair for the Miami-Dade Mayor’s Blue Ribbon Commission for Children, having also co-led program development for the inaugural Mayor’s Children’s Summit to introduce the county Roadmap to Child Success in 2022.
+Madeleine also chairs the Florida Early Learning Consortium, whose members represent parents, small business owners and nonprofit child care operators, early childhood funders, and the early childhood workforce, whose focus is on legislative advocacy.

 A Miami native and one of five children, Madeleine was raised trilingual (English, Spanish, French) and is a proud graduate of Miami-Dade County Public Schools.
 She holds a B.A. in International Studies from the University of Chicago and a diploma from Sciences Po in Paris.

-Before joining The Movement in September 2017, she spent nearly a decade focused on economic and social development in Latin America and the Caribbean, working closely with senior executives in the legal, tech, consumer goods, and financial sectors.
+Before joining The Movement in September 2017 as chief of staff to then-CEO Vance Aloupis, Madeleine spent nearly a decade focused on economic and social development in Latin America and the Caribbean, working closely with senior executives in the legal, tech, consumer goods, and financial sectors.

 She and her husband, Mike, live in Miami with their two young sons.